 • Develop Critical thinking skills: Beloit is unique in that it stresses thinking outside of the box.
 We have interdisciplinary majors, interdisciplinary courses, and opportunities to test out our classroom skills in the real world.
 Beloit students ask a lot of questions, and challenge each other and the faculty to really examine the course material, the world, and our places in it.

 • Study abroad opportunities: International education is an integral part of the Beloit experience.
 We send about 50% of our students to study off-campus and/or abroad.
 Students are able to have internships abroad, create special projects, and take classes in other languages about other cultures and in different political atmospheres.
-Learning in different environments gives unique context to courses, and offers firsthand experience.
+Learning in different environments gives unique context to courses and offers firsthand experience.
 Science and premedical students at Beloit are able, with careful planning, to study abroad and still complete their requirements.
-Beloit understands what a life changing experience study abroad can be for students interested in any field.
+Beloit understands what a life changing experience study abroad can be for students in any field of study.

 • Community engagement: Working within the community not only benefits the community, but also provides the student with real life skills, expands their knowledge of health care and the systems involved in health, and provides connections with community members that will be of enormous value to the student.